-An intervening cause can be the action of another person (who is generally called a "third party"), and it can also be an act of nature, such as a branch falling from a tree or a weather-related event.
-The original defendant will usually still be considered at least partially liable for the plaintiff's injury even when an intervening cause is said to exist.
+An intervening cause could be the action of another person (who is generally called a "third party"), or it could be an act of nature, such as a branch falling from a tree or a weather-related event.

-The key difference between an intervening cause and a superseding cause is foreseeability.
-An intervening act will be called a superseding cause (or act) that relieves the original defendant of liability when the intervening act was or should have been reasonably foreseeable to the original defendant.
+What separates an intervening cause from a superseding cause is foreseeability.
+An intervening cause will be called a superseding cause (or act), and relieve the original defendant of liability, if the intervening act was or should have been reasonably foreseeable to the original defendant.